MaddoxSalathe/MaddoxSalathe/asd-projects/snake/README.md

 However, in the classic Snake game, the Arrow keys only change the _**direction**_ of the snake.

-Find the definition of the Function `checkForNewDirection` and you'll see the comment for `// TODO 5`.
+Find the definition of the Function `checkForNewDirection` and you'll see the comment for `// todo 5TODO 5`.
 We've started a solution for this function for you.
 You should see this code:

 ```js
 if (activeKey === KEY.LEFT) {